MTG/essentia/doc/sphinxdoc/machine_learning.rst

 * gender (male, female singer)
 * timbre (dark, bright)

 These models were trained on annotated music collections, including various inhouse collections created at Music Technology Group.
 See `more details <https://acousticbrainz.org/datasets/accuracy>`_ regarding their accuracies and the size of the employed datasets for training.
-To run the models, use the standalone `Music Extractor <streaming_extractor_music.html#high-level-classifier-models>`_ available in Essentia 2.1_beta2.
+To run the models, use the standalone `Music Extractor <streaming_extractor_music.html#high-level-classifier-models>`_.
+The models are dependent on the version of Essentia, and we currently provide models for both `v2.1_beta1` (compatible with `v2.1_beta2`) and the latest `v2.1_beta5`.

 Note that the more recent TensorFlow models now supersede many of the pre-trained SVM models we provide in accuracy.